 - Log in to Proton Calendar(new window) and click Settings → Go to Settings → Calendars → Subscribed calendars.

-- Click the action button next to the corresponding calendar and select Remove from the dropdown menu.
+- Click the settings button next to the corresponding calendar and select Unsubscribe in the subscribed calendar’s settings page.

 This will remove the calendar along with all its events.